-Peritoneal dialysis (PD) is one of the documented alternative treatments for end-stage renal disease (ESRD).
-However, some of the challenges associated with this treatment method include catheter-related infections, leakage of dialysate and outflow obstruction among others.^[1] Since the introduction of the PD in 1976, increased use of the treatment method has been reported by patients.
-In the period between 2009 and 2013 for instance, there was a 68% increase in use of PD among ESRD patients.^[2] The increased acceptance of the treatment procedure was attributed to improved quality of life among patients, improved catheter survival rates after the first year of dialysis initiation and good protection of residual renal functioning.^[3]
+Peritoneal dialysis (PD) is one of the accepted alternative treatment methods for end-stage renal disease (ESRD).
+However, some of the challenges associated with this treatment method include catheter-related infections, leakage of dialysate, and outflow obstruction, among others.[1]
+Since the introduction of the PD in 1976, increased use of the treatment method has been reported by patients.
+In the period between 2009 and 2013, for instance, there was a 68% increase in the use of PD among ESRD patients.[2]
+The increased acceptance of the treatment procedure was attributed to the improved quality of life among patients, the improved catheter survival rates after the first year of dialysis initiation, and good protection of residual renal functioning.[3]

-The placement of the peritoneal dialysis catheter (PDC) can be done through open surgical method, laparoscopic procedure, percutaneous fluoroscopic procedure and peritoneoscopic implantation.^[4] Among the PDC procedures, the open surgical method is commonly used though constrained by high risks of complications among the ESRD patients.^[5] In recent years, the laparoscopic procedure has been recommended since it is less invasive and has good visibility during catheter placement.^[1] Some studies have, therefore, documented high efficacy of the laparoscopic catheter insertion technique as compared to open surgery.^[6] On the other hand, some researchers report that the laparoscopic technique cannot avert the complications of PD.^[1,7]
+The placement of the peritoneal dialysis catheter (PDC) can be done through an open surgical method, laparoscopic procedure, percutaneous fluoroscopic procedure, or peritoneoscopic implantation.[4]
+Among the

+PDC procedures, the open surgical method is commonly used though constrained by high risks of complications among ESRD patients.[5]
+In recent years, the laparoscopic procedure has been recommended because it is less invasive and has good visibility during catheter placement.[1]
+Some studies have, therefore, documented the high efficacy of the laparoscopic catheter insertion technique as compared with open surgery.[6]
+On the other hand, some researchers report that the laparoscopic technique cannot avert the complications of PD.[1,7]